-We want to make sure that we answer all the questions you have about us and our project.
+We want to make sure that we answer all the questions you have about us and our biomass power plant.
 To help you find out what you’d like to know, we’ve put together the answers to the questions we get asked most often.
 If you can’t find what you’re looking for here then please do contact us and ask, we’re always happy to help.
 As new and different questions come up we will continue to add the answers, so please do visit this page again for updates.

 What is biomass?

 Biomass is biological material from living, or recently living organisms.
 Scientifically this applies to animal matter as well, however when we talk about biomass for energy generation we always mean plant material.
 This can be wood, straw, food waste or other energy crops such as miscanthus for example.
 At Templeborough we use waste wood from municipal collection points, construction sites and other industrial and commercial waste wood sources to generate our energy.